sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 Whenever you want to update your project with a new version of OpenRemote, you must update the submodule of the main OpenRemote repository you have checked out.

-When you want to work on your project and files inside the submodule at the same time, you must make two commits: one on submodule's repository and one in your project's repository.
+When you want to work on your project and files inside the submodule at the same time, you must make two commits: one on the submodule's repository and one in your project's repository.

 If your submodule is tracking a branch then you can update the submodule to use the latest commit on that branch.
 Execute in your project directory: